civicrm/civicrm-dev-docs/docs/api/interfaces.md

 });
 ```

-### CiviCRM-CV nodeJS bidning {#cv-nodejs}
+### CiviCRM-CV Node.js binding {#cv-node.js}

-This is a tool that aims to work locally with NodeJS and intergrates into NodeJS cv commands which allow for the interaction with a local civicrm install.
+This is a tool that aims to work locally with Node.js and integrates into Node.js cv commands which allow for the interaction with a local CiviCRM install.
 For example you could use it to get the first 25 contacts from the database as follows

 ```javascript
   var cv = require('civicrm-cv')({mode: 'promise'});